Myolnir/java-string-palindrome/README.md

 We only have one for loop so the complexity of the solution is a O(n)

+I do two different algorithms:

+* The first one checks the first half of the original string versus the second half starting from the end of the string.
+* The second one just use the reverse method from StringBuilder for java.

 ## Installation

 1. Download/Clone this repository.